 PERSECUTOR: Christians are persecuted mostly by family members and neighbors, including Muslim religious leaders.

 WHAT IT MEANS TO BE A CHRISTIAN IN KYRGYZSTAN: Some churches worship openly, even in small towns, but being a Christian is difficult because of the Islamic culture.
 Beatings aren’t uncommon, and the small Christian minority is generally oppressed by society.
 For example, buses won’t stop for those known as Christians in small communities, and they have difficulty getting jobs and even purchasing goods.
-Authorities recently released a believer from prison who had been falsely accused because of his faith.
+In some communities, Muslim leaders have denied the burial of deceased Christians.

-ACCESS TO BIBLES: Bibles are more accessible than in other Central Asian nations.
+ACCESS TO BIBLES: Bibles are more accessible in Kyrgyzstan than in other Central Asian nations.
 They can be purchased at registered churches in larger cities, but they are expensive.